 A model for the near-term future can be seen at the nation's deep water ports.
 Tankers, container ships and other big boats travel the open seas with the ship's captain in full control...until the ship approaches a harbor.
-Then the ship A Harbor Pilot is a mariner who guides ships through dangerous or congested waters, such as harbors or river mouths.
-Pilots are expert shiphandlers who possess detailed knowledge of local waterways.
-LINK:

-https://canaveralpilots.com/wh at-is-a-harbor-pilot/

-stops, takes on-board a harbor master who then pilots the ship through the harbor to a dock.
+Then the ship https://canaveralpilots.com/what-is-a-harbor-pilot/ stops, takes on-board a harbor master who then pilots the ship through the harbor to a dock.
 Consider a big-rig truck on the interstate approaching its final destination in a metro area where the roads are smaller, more contorted and more heavily congested.
 Is this the place for an 18-wheeler without a driver?
 If not, is a system of intercepting "ports" the answer until the system is both perfected and accepted.